RXR

 Bluetooth MIDI can operate at the same time as the physical trigger inputs, allowing hybrid use with sequencers, pads, mobile devices, or manual trigger sources in parallel.

 When powered over USB-C, RXR can be used outside a Eurorack case as a compact standalone drum instrument.
-In this setup, Bluetooth MIDI can be received from a Mac, PC, phone, or tablet, and monitoring can be done from the side-mounted 3.5 mm line/headphone output.
+In this setup, Bluetooth MIDI can be received from a Mac, PC, phone, or tablet, and the audio can be monitored either from the side-mounted 3.5 mm output, or from the dedicated L and R outputs on the front panel for a more flexible studio connection.

 This makes the module practical for portable writing sessions, quick sound design, casual jam use, or simple live sketching without a full modular system.